Dragodraki/Crazy-Machines-2-German/README.md

 1. Buy Crazy Machines II Steam Essential Puzzle Pack first!
    </br>
    https://store.steampowered.com/app/18400/Crazy_Machines_2/?l=german
+2. Run Steam on your computer and install Crazy Machines II.
+Navigate into:
+   %ProgramFiles(x86)%\Steam\steamapps\common\Crazy Machines 2\
-3. Copy all these files into your Steam installation and confirm overwrite.
+4. Copy all files from this repository into your Steam installation and confirm overwrite.
-4. Launch the game
+5. Launch the game

 To undo this: uninstall (and install afterwards) the game in Steam.